Trump struck deals with 16 drug companies. But they're still raising prices this year

 Dr. Ben Rome isn't sure he agrees with that analysis: "It's hard to sort of pin any one drug or any one situation on any one policy," he says.
 "But it's probably a confluence of factors that have led to some of these drug [companies] making that decision."

-After the first round of negotiations in 2024, Medicare prices for ten chosen drugs were reduced by 38% to 79%, with those discounts going into effect in January of 2026.
+After the first round of negotiations in 2024, Medicare prices for 10 chosen drugs were reduced by 38% to 79%, with those discounts going into effect in January of 2026.

 Copyright 2026 NPR